 - Kitchen: Dust the ceilings, walls, and tops of cupboards.
 Wipe down cupboards inside and out with a good sanitizing cleaner.
 Remove all items from drawers and cupboards (including the one under the sink), purge and wipe down the insides.
-Wipe down walls around stove/oven.
-Do a thorough clean of the oven and stove top.
+Wipe down walls around the stove/oven.
+Do a thorough clean of the oven and stovetop.
 Remove all items from the pantry and clean from top to bottom, toss any expired food items.
 Remove all items from the refrigerator and discard old or unused food, remove all shelves and drawers and clean with a sanitizing cleaner (do the same with freezer).
 Sweep and mop floors.
 Wash windows inside and out.
 It’s a good idea to purge this room as well!

 - Bedrooms: Same as the other rooms dust top to bottom.
 Wipe down any surfaces and wall hangings.
 Clean mirrors.
-Remove all items from side tables, closet, and dressers.
+Remove all items from side tables, closets, and dressers.
 Go through all items and purge.
 Store any winter items away and bring out spring and summer items.
 Vacuum any rugs and sweep and mop if you have other floor types.
 Wash windows inside and out.
 Wash curtains.

 Not-So Common Areas of the Home to Spring Clean

 - Bathroom/Laundry: Like the other rooms start with a good dusting top to bottom.
 Remove all items from cupboards and medicine chests, discard any old or unused items.
 Sanitize all surfaces.
 Clean all mirrors and windows if any.
 Wash fabric shower curtains (replace plastic liner if needed).
 Remove all items from the shower or tub area and give it a good scrub down.
-Thoroughly clean toilet inside and out (don’t forget under the water tank).
+Thoroughly clean the toilet inside and out (don’t forget under the water tank).
 Sweep and mop floors.

 - Entry/Linen Closets: Take everything out of the closet and purge any items that are old and you no longer use.
 Wipe down shelves.
-Fold items and organize by use.
+Fold items and organize them by use.